swoop-inc/modelo/README.md

 Add some pretty pictures with a complicated query to show the power of this design pattern

+## Leveraging a partial

+ADD description on this powerful paradigm

 ## Running a template in a transformation chain

 Let's see how to run a Mustache template in a chain of DataFrame transformations.